-A range of assessment strategies will be used throughout the programme to test your knowledge, attitudes, skills and standards of competency in all aspects of the Masters route.
+A range of assessment strategies will be used throughout the programme to test your knowledge, attitudes, skills and standards of competency in all aspects of the BSc (Hons) degree route.
 A variety of assessment types suits the spectrum of ability and learning preferences within the student body.
-As a graduate, some of the strategies used will be familiar to you, whilst others may not.
-The assessment strategy gives you the opportunity to demonstrate post-graduate levels of ability in both theory and practice.
-You will be expected to demonstrate evaluation, synthesis of ideas, creativity and originality of thought and the ability to operate within complex and unpredictable contexts.
+Some of the strategies used will be familiar to you, whilst others may not.
+The assessments will require increasing levels of analysis, evaluation and critical reflection as the programme progresses.